A choice that makes the difference in War

 The Tortoise is proud to show her washboard, because her back is naturally hard, therefore she can focus on just one side.

 We clearly are not tortoises, so we have to train all our abs: front ones, side ones and back abs.
 Isn’t it annoying..?
 Not if you consider this: think about an ordinary skyscraper: wouldn’t it be insane for engineers to design a structure that is extremely robust on one side, and average on its opposite..?
-As a result, during just one of the thousands of daily oscillation occuring throughout its average life-cycle, consequences would be obvious: the stronger part would prevent the opposite one to adapt, and its attempt to maintain the right balance, in order to resist strong winds and ground-movements, would be void.
+As a result, during just one of the thousands of daily oscillation occurring throughout its average life-cycle, consequences would be obvious: the stronger part would prevent the opposite one to adapt, and its attempt to maintain the right balance, in order to resist strong winds and ground-movements, would be void.

 Same effect happens to your body: it’s completely useless to keep working on that washboard if your back does not get the exact amount of training.
 If you want your “tower” – your body – to look upright and strong at the same time, you really have to consider working on your core evenly, no matter what style of martial arts you are studying.
 That’s why we divide Abs and core training for martial arts into three main categories: